ONSdigital/sdx-downstream/README.md

     $ pip install -r requirements.txt

-To run the tests, install into a virtualenv using:
+To run the tests, also install the test dependencies into a virtualenv using:

     $ pip install -r test_requirements.txt